 Prairieville teenager dies in crash on Hwy 431

-ST. AMANT - Troopers are investigating a fatal crash that took the life of a teenager early Saturday morning in Ascension Parish.
+ST. AMANT - Louisiana State Police are investigating a deadly crash that took the life of a teenager early Saturday (Jan.
+30) morning in Ascension Parish.

-Shortly before 6:30 a.m. the Louisiana State Police responded to a two vehicle crash on LA Hwy 431 at Churchpoint Road in Ascension Parish.
+Shortly before 6:30 a.m., State Police responded to a two-vehicle crash on LA Hwy 431 at Churchpoint Road in Ascension Parish.

 The crash claimed the life of 19-year-old Anthony Galvan of Prairieville.